Guide to Being Trans at Warwick

 This change of name/title should be fed through to the departmental and SU systems automatically.

 It is also possible to set a ‘preferred name’ within the Warwick system by choosing the ‘Edit my preferred name’ option within the same panel.
-This name will be used in informal communication sent to you by the university, but cannot be used on official documentation such as degree certificates or transcripts.
+This name will be used in informal communication sent to you by the university, and should be used in most instances in preference over your legal name e.g. module registers, pigeonholes etc., but cannot be used on official documentation such as degree certificates or transcripts.

-Dual IT accounts may be requested from ITS if the trans individual wishes to continue using their previous name under certain circumstances i.e. in conjunction with their teaching commitments.
+Dual IT accounts may be requested from ITS if a trans individual wishes to continue using their previous name under certain circumstances i.e. in conjunction with their teaching commitments.

 Many (though not all) trans people seek to change gender markers to align with their gender identity.